seyhanp/seyhan/README.md

 | Eclipse           |  Kepler  | Integrated development platform for Java       |

 ###- Please note
-Even though seyhan has Turkish documentations (because it was firstly designed for Turkey's market), we can prepare and provide all the documents in English if any request or you can edit them directly by using git.
+Even though seyhan has Turkish documentations (because it was firstly designed for the market of Turkey), we can prepare and provide all the documents in English if any request or you can edit them directly by using git.